FolkSite/quasiformjs/README.md

 ### messagesCloseTag ###
 Defaut: `</ul>`
 ### hideFormOnSuccess ###
-Boolean flag indicating whether the form should be hide if the submit is successful
+Boolean flag indicating whether the form should be hide if the submit is successful<br />
 Defaut: `false`
 ### hasErrorInputClass ###
 Defaut: `quasiform-form__input--has-error`